whatbugsyou/design_mode/README.md

 > `new constructor(arg1,arg2)`,and the representation of an object
 > could be more clear and readable for code --- no setter and a
 > string of args when the object is complicated.

+## adapter
+> turn the implementation of an interface into another interface's.
+>